calisero/calisero-php/README.md

     }
 }

-// Note: This requires using SmsClient directly instead of Sms::client()
+// Note: This requires using SmsClient directly instead of SmsClient::create()
 $client = new SmsClient(
     $httpClient,
     $requestFactory,